-U.S. Office of Management and Budget and Federal Reserve Bank of St. Louis, Federal Debt: Total Public Debt as Percent of Gross Domestic Product [GFDEGDQ188S], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/GFDEGDQ188S, March 19, 2021.
+U.S. Office of Management and Budget and Federal Reserve Bank of St. Louis, Federal Debt: Total Public Debt as Percent of Gross Domestic Product [GFDEGDQ188S], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/GFDEGDQ188S, December 8, 2020.

-- During the Great Recession 2008 and the current recession, what has happened to the national debt? - Why did the national debt decrease in the late 1990s?
-(Hint: Look at deficit graph on previous page.) - Why did the national debt as a percentage of GDP decrease in the last measurement (what happened to GDP)?
+- During the Great Recession 2008 and the current recession, what has happened to the national debt? - Why did the national debt decrease in the late 1990s? - Why did the national debt as a percentage of GDP decrease in the last measurement (what happened to GDP)?